ITProKyle/runway-hook-awslambda/docs/source/hooks/python/function.rst

 Documentation for each field is automatically generated from class attributes in the source code.
 When specifying the field, exclude the class name.

-.. autoattribute:: awslambda.models.args.PythonFunctionHookArgs.bucket_name
+.. autoattribute:: awslambda.models.args.PythonHookArgs.bucket_name
   :noindex:

-.. autoattribute:: awslambda.models.args.PythonFunctionHookArgs.cache_dir
+.. autoattribute:: awslambda.models.args.PythonHookArgs.cache_dir
   :noindex:

   If not provided, the cache directory is ``.runway/awslambda/pip_cache`` within the current working directory.

-.. autoattribute:: awslambda.models.args.PythonFunctionHookArgs.docker
+.. autoattribute:: awslambda.models.args.PythonHookArgs.docker
   :noindex:

   .. autoattribute:: awslambda.models.args.DockerOptions.disabled